stlngds/geeceeminus/README.md

 # geeceeminus
 A compiler for the toy language C-.
-A semester-long project for the Spring 2021 session of CS 445 at the University of Idaho, taught by Dr. Robert Heckendorn.
+A semester-long project an undergraduate Compilers course.

 Folder "HW7" is the final iteration of this project.
 The rest are older milestones, kept for posterity.